philipparvaneh/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+For the proximity sensor, the accuracy and range of the device can be questioned when thinking of these designs.
+How far would a user be until the sensor is able to detect at a certain level of certainty?
+For one concept, we wanted it to take a reading through a material like glass and wondered the challenge that might face when implementing.
+When physically prototyping we need to account for where the location of the sensors are being placed and the angle of detection we are using when interacting with a user.

 **\*\*\*Pick one of these designs to prototype.\*\*\***